-- Fertility storage (storage of sperm or eggs) is limited to a maximum of 90 days. - Surgical reversal of original procedure is not covered.
+- Fertility storage (storage of sperm or eggs) is limited to a maximum of 12 months. - Surgical reversal of original procedure is not covered.

-The Gender affirmation (reassignment) services need preapproval.
+Gender affirmation (reassignment) services need preapproval.

 Gynecology exams

 Gynecological exams, including Pap smears, are covered as a preventive service.
 Other medically necessary gynecology services are covered under the benefit for office visits.